-A session covering the practical steps to ensure meetings have a purpose, feel collaborative and enable relationships to work.
+A session for staff covering the practical steps to ensure meetings have a purpose, feel collaborative and produce an outcome.

 When the course runs

 - Thursday 15 November 2018, 10.15am - 11.05am

 Presenter(s): Richard Brooks, Director for Human Resources and Amanda Harper, Director of Administration, Faculty of Science